The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Miria..

 FURTHER UPDATE (October 2016): We were saddened to hear that Miria’s mother had lost her battle with HIV/AIDS and she died on 30 September 2016.
 Miria and her two siblings are now orphans.
 Miria returned to school, and the Director reports that she is ‘so happy’ to be back amongst her friends, with the opportunity to continue at school.
 She lodges in Iruhuura during term time.

 UPDATE (June 2019): Miria chose to leave Uphill at the end of the last year as she felt she was not making progress, academically.
 She now attends the local Vocational Institute and is learning tailoring and machine knitting skills.
-She lives locally, with her grandmother.
+She lives in the local community, with her grandmother.

 For a donation of just £15 per month, you too could give a child like Miria the chance to go to school and to have a proper childhood.
 You can find more information about supporting a child to go to school here.